 Both Tasman nations released their mid-year fiscal outlooks, Australia is still gunning for a surplus, while New Zealand is accepting a deficit.
 Jacinda banned plastic fruit stickers and the gun buyback ends this week.

 The city of Sydney is in a bushfire induced smoke haze, one of New Zealand’s active volcano has erupted to cause tragedy.
 Natural disasters are not political nor man-made climate-induced, but political issues are still in the public sphere.

 Presented in association with The Unshackled .
 Trans-Tasman Talk (TTT) is hosted by Tim Wilms from Melbourne and Dieuwe de Boer from Auckland.
-The show debuts every Tuesday at 9pm New Zealand time (and 7pm Melbourne time).
-Episodes are broadcast live on the Right Minds Youtube channel and also on ...
+The show debuts every Tuesday at 9pm New Zealand time and 7pm Melbourne time.
+Episodes are broadcast live on Youtube via Right Minds , The Unshackled , and ...